Worthing (Ta-Tu)

 Click here to return to Home Page

-Professional Photographers in Worthing ( S -T )
+Professional Photographers in Worthing (T )

 Francis Tate - Charles Tidy - George W. Tuft

 Francis Tate was born in Lancing, Sussex, on 13th July 1852, the son of Maria Blowers and George Tate, a gardener from Lancing.
 George Tate (1814-1902), a native of Lancing, had married Maria Blowers (1809-1891) from Yarmouth, Norfolk on 20th September 1840.
-A daughter named Charlotte was born about 1847 and her brother Francis arrived around five years later.
+A daughter named Charlotte was born about 1847 and her brother Francis arrived five years later.
 On 6th April 1874, Francis Tate married Jemima Parker (born 1853, Worthing) at Lancing.
 Jemima Parker was the daughter of Julia and William Parker, a shoemaker of Worthing.
 Francis and Jemima Tate settled in London, where Francis worked as a stone mason.
-In 1877, the couple's only child, Harry Tate, was born in the Kilburn district of London.
-At the time of the 1881 census, Francis Tate was living in London with his wife Jemima and their three year old son, Harry.
+Francis and Jemima Tate later adopted a young boy named Harry, who had been born in the Kilburn district of London in 1877.
+At the time of the 1881 census, Francis Tate was living in London with his wife Jemima and their adopted three year old son, Harry.
 In the 1881 census return, Francis Tate is described as a twenty-eight year old "Stone Mason" from Sussex.
-By the mid 1880s, Francis Tate had returned to Sussex and was operating a stone works in Worthing.
-A local trade directory, published in 1884, lists Francis Tate as a "monumental mason" at North Street, Worthing.
-Francis Tate's North Street Stoneworks became a successful business and a firm known as Francis Tate Marbleworks was still supplying stone work-surfaces in Worthing's North Street in 2007.
-On 4th November 1891,
+By the end of 1881, Francis Tate had returned to Sussex and was operating a stone works in Worthing.
+A local trade directory, published in 1882, lists Francis Tate as a "monumental mason" at North Street, Worthing.
+Francis Tate's North Street Stoneworks became a highly successful business and was to remain in the Tate family for the next ninety years.
+On 4th November 1891, Jemima Tate, Francis Tate's first wife, died of pulmonary tuberculosis at the age of 38.
+The following year, Francis Tate married Catherine Tucker Judd.
+[Marriage registered in the St Pancras district of London during the 4th Quarter of 1892.
+Francis Tate's second wife Catherine Tucker Judd was born in Paddington, London, on 12th May 1862.
+Francis and Catherine

-couple's first child, Chrystobelle Dorothy Tate, was born in
+Tate's first child, Chrystobelle Dorothy Tate, was born in

 [ABOVE ] A portrait of Francis Tate, photographer, master stonemason and sculptor.
 [Photograph courtesy of Ray George]